 17. Disconnect Your Crush From All Network

-You might want to keep them on like Facebook or something where you’re not updated continuously about their day.
-But 24/7 updates on someone you’re trying to stop thinking or that are not good for your psyche.
-If you’re linked to them in any way, maybe like games or whatever archive, the chats remove the chats and chat history.
+You might want to keep them on Facebook or something where you’re not updated continuously about their day.
+But 24/7 updates on someone you’re trying to stop thinking about or that are not good for your psyche.
+If you’re linked to them in any way, like games or whatever archive, the chats remove the chats and chat history.
 It ends up feeling like you don’t have a history with them anymore because it’s stored history.

-18. Everybody Has Crush In Life
+18. Everybody Has a Crush In Life

 It’s okay to have a few conversations about it with your friends.
 In general, when it comes to getting over a crush, it’s putting it away.
 Stop thinking about it.
 It has to be low on your plan.
 It shouldn’t be on your list anymore.
 So stop talking about them to your friends.

-19. Avoid Negative Conversation
+19. Avoid Negative Conversations

 20. Make A Distance